Foundation of the association “Bintumani D-SL” in November in Berlin and Freetown.

-Our partner “barefoot women solar engineers” install in Meni Curve, Sierra Leone solar systems for 50 houses, a school as well as for the infirmary.
+Our partner “barefoot women solar engineers” install solar systems for 50 houses, a school and the infirmary in Meni Curve, Sierra Leone.
 The project is financed by the Schmitz Foundation.

-Bintumani D-SL receives award for KARANA project in Meni Curve
+Bintumani D-SL receives an award for the KARANA project in Meni Curve

 Dr. Ladipoh and N.Hoffmann travel to Sierra Leone in January.

-Our team of doctors, “Pediatric Surgery”, travels to Sierra Leone in March to free more than 100 children from their deformities during 2 weeks of operations, some of which are very complicated.
+Our medical team, “Children’s Surgery” travels to Sierra Leone in March.
+During 2 weeks, more than 100 Indians are relieved of their deformities in operations, some of which are very complicated.

-EDUREC is continued.
-For the module “Biomass Biogas” the first training facilities will be installed in Konta Line in March.
+EDUREC continues.
+The first training facilities for the “Biomass Biogas” module will be installed in Konta Line in March.
 Engagement Global has been supporting the project since July 2018.
-The EDUREC network in Berlin organises curricula and teaching materials for the training centre of barefoot women in Konta LIne.
+The EDUREC network in Berlin organizes curricula and teaching materials for the training centre of barefoot women in Konta LIne.

-The foundation “nord-süd-brücken” approves a project for Meni Curve.
-The monitoring system “Karana” can be used.
-This allows barefoot women to better control the solar systems installed in the 50 houses last year and to intervene more quickly in the event of faults.
+The “North-South Bridges” Foundation approves a project for Meni Curve.
+The “Karana” monitoring system can be used.
+This will allow barefoot women to better control the solar systems installed in the 50 houses installed last year and to intervene more quickly in the event of disruption.

-Another container, loaded with many relief items, arrived in Freetown on 13.11.18.
+Another container, loaded with many relief supplies, arrived in Freetown on 13.11.18.

-On 29.11. and 30.11. the first EDUREC workshop took place in Freetown.
-30 stakeholders from all over Sierra Leone got an overview of the EDUREC concept.
-Dr. M. Hartmann conducted a practical course on the construction and operation of a PV system.
+on 29.11. and 30.11. the first EDUREC workshop took place in Freetown.
+30 stakeholders from all over Sierra Leone have been given an overview of the EDUREC concept.

 This post is also available in: Deutsch